 You could be:

 using your knowledge of mathematics, statistics, economics, business, law and accounting in large-scale financial planning

 collecting past information, such as the factors affecting average life-spans, or accident rates for people or cars

-- using gathered information to assess future risks, for example, to calculate how much money to invest in pensions cover, or the financial impact of a possible natural disaster
+using gathered information to assess future risks, for example, to calculate how much money to invest in pensions cover, or the financial impact of a possible natural disaster

-- designing pension and insurance policies, including premium (the money a client pays in) and dividend (the money a company pays out) rates
+developing new financial products, such as pension and insurance policies, including premium (the money a client pays in) and dividend (the money a company pays out) rates

 working closely with accountants, company secretaries, insurance underwriters, investment managers, solicitors and government ministers

-- explaining your calculations and predictions to senior managers and providing risk advice
+explaining your calculations and predictions to senior managers and providing risk advice

-- writing detailed reports and making presentations
+writing detailed reports and making presentations

 specialising in one particular area, such as pensions, life assurance or investments.

 The figures below are only a guide.
 Actual salaries may vary, depending on:

 where you work

 the size of the company or organisation you work for

 the demand for the job.

 Actuaries earn well above average salaries.
 The salary for a graduate trainee or part qualified actuary can range from £25,000 to £40,000 a year.
-A fully qualified and experienced actuary earns around £40,000 to £67,000.
-Senior actuaries earn between £53,000 to £90,000 and department or function heads and directors from around £70,000 to £180,000 a year.
+A fully qualified and experienced actuary earns around £40,000 to £55,000.
+Senior actuaries earn between £50,000 to £90,000 and department or function heads and directors from around £70,000 to £180,000 a year.
 Some chief actuaries and senior partners earn more than £175,000 a year.

 Many employers also offer bonuses and mortgage deals, a pension scheme and a company car.
 Actuaries usually receive a bonus each year.

 You work in an office at a computer.

-- You work normal office hours but might sometimes have to work evenings or weekends.
+You work normal office hours but might sometimes have to work evenings or weekends.

-- You can often work part time or from home and adapt your work pattern to suit your lifestyle.
+You can often work part time or from home and adapt your work pattern to suit your lifestyle.

 If you work as a consultant you might have to travel to meet clients.

 Entry to a degree course usually requires 4-5 Highers, depending on where, and which subject, you study.

 An internship or other relevant work experience in an actuarial department or large insurance company is very useful.

-- On finishing your degree you find a post as an actuarial trainee or risk analyst and become a student member of the IFoA.
+On finishing your degree you find a post as an actuarial trainee or risk analyst and become a student member of the IFoA.
 You can study by distance learning to gain your full actuarial qualification.